 Untangle the Yoga Sutras with me on The Beginner’s Mind Podcast

-For those of you who don’t already know, this series is co-produced with The Beginner’s Mind Podcast.
-Every other week, I will post an article about a yoga topic that is on my mind (as you just saw with the Yoga Sutras).
-Then, the week after, I’ll interview an expert in the field on my podcast, The Beginner’s Mind.
+This series is co-produced with The Beginner’s Mind Podcast.
+Every other week, I post an article about a yoga topic that is on my mind (as you just saw with the Yoga Sutras).
+Then, the week after, I interview an expert in the field on my podcast, The Beginner’s Mind.

-Next week I’ll be interviewing Colin Hall, and we’ll be going even deeper into the sutras themselves.
-We’ll analyze what they say, what they mean, and how they apply (or more likely, don’t apply) to modern yoga.
+For this one, I interviewed Colin Hall, and we’re going even deeper into the sutras themselves.
+We analyze what they say, what they mean, and how they apply (or more likely, don’t apply) to modern yoga.
 I have a lot of opinions, and Colin is really smart, so it’s guaranteed to be a fascinating and controversial discussion about how the Yoga Sutras fit into modern yoga practice.
 You can find and listen to the episode here (or wherever you get your podcasts).

 William Broad.
 The Science of Yoga: The Risks and the Rewards.
 Simon & Schuster

 Chip Hartranft.
 The Yoga-Sutra of Patanjali.
 Shambhala Publications, Inc. 2003.

 Yoga Journal, Yoga Sutra.
 Accessed 8 May 2019.

 Yoga Alliance, Spirit of the Standards – RYS 200.
 July 2016.
 Accessed 8 May 2019.

 Yoga Alliance, Spirit of the Standards – RYS 300.
 July 2016.
 Accessed 8 May 2019.

 Peter Bonnici, The Subtleties of Sanskrit.
 2015.
 Accessed 22 May 2019.

 What is Yoga?
 March 2011.
 Accessed 22 May 2019.